DaigaroCota/safe-superowner-guard/README.md

 If you already have a guard set-up in your Safe you will have to remove it.
 See steps on how to remove a guard [here]().

 1. Identify the factory contract in the chain you want to set this guard.
-2. In the factor contract call method `createGuard`.
+2. In the factory contract call method `createGuard`.
 You will need the address of the Safe, and an array of users to become "super" users.
 3. Once you deploy your guard, you will need to set it as the active guard in your Safe.
-4. Using Safe's transaction builder self call the Safe with method `setGuard(address)`.
-The address is the guard created in step 2.
+To do this, use Safe's transaction builder to self-call the Safe's method `setGuard(address)`.
+The address is the guard created in Step 2.
-5. Collect the required signatures and execute.
-Once your transaction is executed only "super" owners will be able to execute changes to the signers of the Safe.
+4. Collect the required signatures and execute the transaction.
+Once your transaction is confirmed, only the "super" owners will be able to execute changes to the signers of the Safe.